THINGS THAT YOU MAY NOT REALIZE ARE TAXABLE

-As of January, the average monthly benefit for retired workers was about $1,464–for a total of $17,568 per year.
-That's well below the taxable threshold for individual tax return filers–whose benefits are taxable only if what the Social Security Administration calls their "combined income" is between $25,000 and $34,000.
+As of January, the average monthly benefit for retired workers was about $1,464--for a total of $17,568 per year.
+That's well below the taxable threshold for individual tax return filers--whose benefits are taxable only if what the Social Security Administration calls their "combined income" is between $25,000 and $34,000.

 The Alaska Permanent Fund.
 Things that you may not realize are taxable.
 Anchorage, Alaska was named one of the best places to retire event with its cold temperature, being in Alaska means receiving a check every year from the Alaska Permanent Fund, which pays out an average of $1,600 per person per year.

 Bribes are taxable income.
 The IRS expects people to report income from bribes on their tax returns.
 Publication 17 states clearly that bribes are taxable income.
 Illegal activities are taxable as well.
 The IRS expects criminals to report all income derived from illegal activity, otherwise they could get nailed for tax evasion, just like Al Capone.
 It might sound odd for a criminal to do this, but that's what the Internal Revenue Code states.
 In this situation you would want to use Tax Court Services as opposed to regular Tax Resolution Services like pursing the IRS Fresh Start Program.